 The lender or head of the funding program evaluates every project based on its business risk.
 They calculate the profitability of the company, the managerial experience and the financial risks related to the guarantees and repayment plan.
 They also take into account the business background and context of the company.

 The company’s managerial credibility is assessed primarily on experience, i.e. on the financial situation of the company and past financial decisions.
 For new businesses, the entrepreneur’s training, expertise and experience working with other companies, where applicable, also play a role.
-To increase your chances of receiving funding, it is helpful to demonstrate that you have the support of professionals that can help boost your agronomic credibility.
+To increase your chances of receiving funding, it is helpful to demonstrate that you have the support of professionals, like Agrisys specialists that can help boost your agronomic credibility.
 Showing that you have the support of experts will boost your management expertise and greatly reduce risks associated with the company.

 In general, the lender or funding program will take into account the borrower’s personal financial situation along with a host of other factors, including their ability to finance the project, market potential, down payment, equipment, raw materials, working capital, collateral value, goodwill and inventory.